maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-1/passage-3.md

 **Video Script Prompt**

 **Objective:**
-"To highlight the immense difficulty of tracking space debris accurately and introduce the concept of 'space traffic management' as the ultimate goal."
+"To tell the story of the 'detectives' trying to solve the mystery of "where is the junk?" and their ultimate goal of creating a space traffic system."

 **Target Vocabulary:**
 "This final video explains the data problem and the future vision."